LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 Details of the engine independent API and wrapper interface.

 Alquimia is intended for mixed language environments: a C/C++ based driver can call a fortran based engine or vice versa.
 The common language for mixed language programming is pure C. All function parameters must be either:

 * plain old data (POD), i.e. int, float, bool, char, c pointers.

 * structures containing POD.
 Nested structures are OK.
+The ordering and size of data contained in the structures is important.
+It must be the same for C and Fortran.
 All structures must defined on the :doc:`structures <APIv0_structures>` page.

 * strings should be c style strings, i.e. null terminated arrays of characters.

 * Fortran expects all function parameters to be pass by value.
 All C function parameters must be pointers.

+* Because of name mangling, interfaces contained in C++ classes or Fortran modules must also provide wrapper functions.

 All function interfaces are described in a language independent pseudocode.
+Implementations should be described in header files ``XXX_alquimia_interface.h`` or module files ``XXX_alquimia_interface.F90`` and compiled into ``libalquimia_c.a`` or ``libalquimia_fortran.a`` respectively.

 Alquimia: Setup
 ~~~~~~~~~~~~~~~